ayushhh-here/NexQueue/README.md

 When a user places an order on an e-commerce platform, they should not wait for the confirmation email to send, the inventory to update, and the analytics event to fire before getting a response.
 All of that is background work.
 It goes into a queue.
 Workers pick it up asynchronously.
 The user gets a near-instant response, and all the heavy lifting happens behind the scenes.

 NexQueue is my ground-up implementation of this exact pattern — a fully working distributed job queue built with Node.js, Redis, and BullMQ.
-Three independent microservices communicate through a shared in-memory queue broker, with priority-based scheduling, exponential backoff retries, dead-letter queues for failed jobs, and complete fault isolation between services.
+Independent microservices communicate through a shared in-memory queue broker, with priority-based scheduling, exponential backoff retries, dead-letter queues for failed jobs, and complete fault isolation between services.

 This is the architecture behind Shopify's order pipeline, GitHub's notification system, and Stripe's payment processing at scale.